Kings World Cup Nations

 The Kings World Cup Nations is an international seven-a-side football tournament based on the Kings League format created by Gerard Piqué and Ibai Llanos.
-Unlike the Kings World Cup Clubs launched in 2024, which is a club competition, this tournament feature players from the different versions of the Kings League forming teams to represent their respective nations, similar to the FIFA World Cup.
+Unlike the Kings World Cup Clubs launched in 2024, which is a club competition, this tournament features teams to represent their respective nations, similar to the FIFA's World Cup.

 History

 2025

-Before the start of the 2024-2025 season, in an introductory video for the campaign uploaded on 7 September 2024.
-A second international tournament, the Kings World Cup Nations was announced, this time with players forming national teams to represent their countries.

-During the launch event for the Kings League Italy on 18 November 2024, it was confirmed that Italy would be hosting the tournament, held from 1 to 12 January 2025, with the finals taking place in Turin's Juventus Stadium.
+Before the start of the 2025 season, the Kings World Cup Nations was announced, this time with national teams.
+During the launch event for the Kings League Italy on 18 November 2024, it was confirmed that Italy would be hosting the tournament from 1 to 12 January 2025, with the finals taking place in Turin's Juventus Stadium.

 The Kings World Cup Nations officially began on 1 January 2025, with Japan beating hosts Italy 3-1 in the opening match.
-The majority of the tournament matches held in Milan.
-The final was held at the Juventus Stadium in Turin, where Brazil became the champion after defeating Colombia 2-6 in the final.
+The majority of the matches were held in Milan.
+The final was held at the Juventus Stadium, where Brazil became the champion after defeating Colombia 2-6.

 2026

-On 11 June 2025, after the Kings World Cup Clubs Round of 16 match between Dendele FC and Desimpedidos Goti, it was announced in a video featuring Kings League Brazil chairmen that the 2nd edition of the Kings World Cup Nations will be held in Brazil in January 2026.
+On 11 June 2025, after the Kings World Cup Clubs Round of 16 match between Dendele FC and Desimpedidos Goti, it was announced in a video featuring Kings League Brazil chairmen that the 2nd edition of the Kings World Cup Nations will be held in São Paulo in January 2026.

 Format

 2025

-For the 2025 edition, it featured a Swiss-system tournament format.
+For the 2025 edition, it featured a swiss-system tournament format.